SESARLab/mfh-dl-performace-testing/thesis.md

     TBLPROPERTIES ('bucketing_version' = '2');
 ```

-As we can see it defines an `insertion_date` partition, which determines how the data is stored into the table; *measurements* with the same `insertion_date`, are stored together into the same partition, allowing Hive to efficiently retrieve data that satisfy specified criteria based on the `insertion_date`.
+As we can see, it defines an `insertion_date` partition, which determines how the data is stored into the table; *measurements* with the same `insertion_date`, are held together into the same partition, allowing Hive to efficiently retrieve data that satisfy specified criteria based on the `insertion_date`.

 #### Apache Hive ingestion

-To ingest data into Hive I first loaded the CSV data from the temporary HDFS folder on the NameNode (ie: `/tmp/mfh`) into an external table:
+To ingest data into Hive, I first loaded the CSV data from the temporary HDFS folder on the NameNode (i.e.: `/tmp/mfh`) into an external table:

 ```sql
 CREATE EXTERNAL TABLE IF NOT EXISTS dl_measurements_external